Guide

 3. Flooding

-One of Total Landlord’s highest ever claims - for a staggering £143,755 - was for a flood caused by storm Desmond which meant that the tenants had to be evacuated after an entire street was flooded.
+One of Total Landlord’s highest ever claims - for a staggering £143,755 - was for a flood caused by storm Desmond in 2015, which meant that the tenants had to be evacuated after an entire street was flooded.
 With unsettled weather on the increase and a rise in flash floods that often occur with very little warning, landlords should do all they can to reduce the risks and impact of flooding.

 Top tips to prevent flooding